kuzzleio/documentation-old/src/guide/essentials/installing-kuzzle.md

 └───────────────┴────┴──────┴───────┴────────┴─────────┴────────┴─────┴───────────┴──────┴──────────┘
 ```

-Check the logs to make sure Kuzzle Backend is running:
+Check the logs to make sure Kuzzle is running:

 ```bash
 pm2 logs